Salary Negotiation Guide 2026: Scripts, Counteroffers & Email Templates

 6. Not Practicing

 Rehearse your scripts out loud.
 Role-play with a friend.
 Use AI to practice scenarios.
+An AI application assistant can also generate salary negotiation letters and counter-offer emails tailored to your specific situation.

 7. Being Adversarial